Skip to main content

 caution

-Customers are expected to proactively monitor for regional failures and take ownership of executing the necessary operational procedures to ensure smooth recovery and failover.
+You must monitor for region failures and execute the necessary operational procedures to ensure smooth recovery and failover.

-1. Temporary recovery: Follow the operational procedure for temporary recovery to restore functionality and unblock the workflow engine.
+1. Temporary recovery: Follow the operational procedure for temporary recovery to restore functionality and unblock the process automation engine (zeebe).

-4. Permanent region setup: In case of permanent/complete region loss, follow the operational procedure to create a new permanent region that will become your new passive region.
+4. Permanent region setup: Follow the operational procedure to create a new secondary region.

-1. Temporary recovery: Follow the operational procedure to temporarily recover from the loss and unblock the workflow engine.
+1. Temporary recovery: Follow the operational procedure to temporarily recover and restore processing.

-2. Permanent region setup: Follow the operational procedure to create a new permanent region that will become your new passive region.
+2. Permanent region setup: Follow the operational procedure to create a new secondary region.

 note

-Unlike an active region loss, no data will be lost and no traffic rerouting is necessary.
+Unlike primary region loss, no user-facing data is lost and no traffic rerouting is necessary.

 Disaster recovery